Signs of Narcissism in Your Marriage

 Immediately after signing up you will gain access to our free introductory tutorial which will get you started on our program as well as a free short video that will teaching you the 3 things you need to stop doing immediately which only make the fighting worse.
 Joining our list will give you access to very important information, including exercises to improve your emotional competence.

 (If you have signed up already – just enter your same details to see these private pages again.)

 I also look forward to sharing what I have learned about codependence (which we prefer to call emotional dependence), which explains why some people are repeatedly attracted to people with a narcissistic view on life.
 Narcissism and codependence are sometimes called ‘a dance’ (of destruction and despair) . . .

 - Have you had difficulty forming happy and peaceful relationships?

 - Has attracting lasting love been painful for you?

 - Do you often feel emotionally neglected and in despair?

 - Have you had more than one troubled relationship in your life?

-I want to share with you how I put a stop to the abuse and learned how to stand up for myself better and how this changed everything for me and also helped Steve.
+I want to share with you how I put a stop to Steve’s poor treatment of me and our children and learned how to stand up for myself better and how this changed everything for me and also helped Steve.